Francis Asbury: Asbury's circuits in England

-In lieu of attending the 1768 conference in Bristol, Asbury is given instructions to wait in London to await his next assignment.
-Asbury's short stopover in London occurs at the same time that Benjamin Rush is staying with George Whitefield, having completed his medical studies in Edinburgh.
-After the Bristol conference in August 1768, Wesley assigns Asbury to the only circuit more difficult than the Staffordshire low Round, Colchester.
-Asbury will preach along the southern coastline of the River Stour, from Manningtree to Harwich.
-As beautiful as the scenery is, the area sours with rampant smuggling.
-Asbury is to preach against smuggling.
+In lieu of attending the 1768 conference in Bristol, Asbury was given instructions to await his next assignment in London.
+Asbury's short stopover in London occurred at the same time that Benjamin Rush was staying with George Whitefield, having completed his medical studies in Edinburgh.
+After the Bristol conference in August 1768, Wesley assigned Asbury to the only circuit more difficult than the Staffordshire low Round, Colchester.
+Asbury would preach along the southern coastline of the River Stour, from Manningtree to Harwich.
+As beautiful as the scenery was, the area soured with rampant smuggling.
+Asbury was to preach against smuggling.

-Perhaps out of worry for the young itinerant and the dangerous territory he travels, after two months on the Colchester circuit, Asbury receives word to relocate to the Wiltshire circuit.
+Perhaps out of worry for the young itinerant and the dangerous territory he travelled, after two months on the Colchester circuit, Asbury received word to relocate to the Wiltshire circuit.
 The three main cities of the Wiltshire circuit are Salisbury, Winchester and Portsmouth.
 In Portsmouth, it is likely that Asbury began his study of Hebrew through the large Jewish settlement that coexisted with the Portsmouth Methodists.
-In Portsmouth, the majority of the Jewish settlers reside in Portsea, also known as Portsmouth Common, the same area as the Methodists.
-For the next ten months, he remains on the Wiltshire circuit.
+In Portsmouth, the majority of the Jewish settlers resided in Portsea, also known as Portsmouth Common, the same area as the Methodists.
+For the next ten months, he remained on the Wiltshire circuit.

-August 10, 1769, word from the Leeds Conference arrives for Asbury in Salisbury.
-Word from Wesley is that the next circuit is Oxfordshire.
-There he teams up with his friend from Staffordshire, Richard Whatcoat.
-In Oxford, Asbury and Whatcoat occasionally preach from St Giles Church.
-Asbury and Whatcoat remain in Oxford until Christmas.
-They are both assigned to preach the Bedfordshire circuit in the new year.

-In addition to returning to Northampton, Asbury will travel to the smaller Wesleyan societies in Towcester and Whittlebury.
-He also spends time in Weedon.
-For the next eight months, Asbury will preach on the western portion of the Bedfordshire circuit.
+August 10, 1769, word from the Leeds Conference arrived for Asbury in Salisbury.
+Word from Wesley was that the next circuit was Oxfordshire.
+There he teamed up with his friend from Staffordshire, Richard Whatcoat.
+In Oxford, Asbury and Whatcoat occasionally preached from St Giles Church.
+Asbury and Whatcoat remainedin Oxford until Christmas.
+They were both assigned to preach the Bedfordshire circuit in the new year.
+In addition to returning to Northampton, Asbury would travel to the smaller Wesleyan societies in Towcester and Whittlebury.
+He also spent time in Weedon.
+For the next eight months, Asbury would preach on the western portion of the Bedfordshire circuit.

 In March 1770, Wesley preached at West Bromwich.
-The news of Wesley draws Asbury to return home after nearly three years away.
-After his visit home, Asbury returns to the western portion of the Bedfordshire circuit.
-After the 1770 conference Wesley once again assigns Asbury to Wiltshire.
-It is during this assignment Asbury is abandoned by his assigned helper, John Catermole, who leaves the Wiltshire circuit after his dealing with a disorderly lay leader who threatens violence to Catermole and Asbury.
-A visit by Wesley to the struggling Wiltshire circuit results in Wesley asking Asbury to visit the Isle of Wight.
-It is at the August 1771 conference in Bristol where Asbury volunteers for the circuit simply called, America.
+The news of Wesley drew Asbury to return home after nearly three years away.
+After his visit home, Asbury returned to the western portion of the Bedfordshire circuit.
+After the 1770 conference Wesley once again assigned Asbury to Wiltshire.
+It was during this assignment Asbury was abandoned by his assigned helper, John Catermole, who left the Wiltshire circuit after his dealing with a disorderly lay leader who threatened violence to Catermole and Asbury.
+A visit by Wesley to the struggling Wiltshire circuit resulted in Wesley asking Asbury to visit the Isle of Wight.
+It was at the August 1771 conference in Bristol where Asbury volunteered for the circuit simply called, America.